Thejas-babu/resume-screening-agent/README.md

 # source .venv/bin/activate

 pip install -r requirements.txt

 🔹 Environment Setup

 Create a .env file in the project root:

-env
-Copy code
 GROQ_API_KEY=your_groq_api_key_here

 ⚠️ Do not commit .env to GitHub.
 On Streamlit Cloud, put this key instead in Settings → Secrets.

 🔹 Run the App Locally
-bash
-Copy code
 streamlit run streamlit_app.py

 Open in browser:
 👉 http://localhost:8501

 🌐 Deployment (Streamlit Cloud)

 Push this project to GitHub
 Go to https://share.streamlit.io

-Create a new app, select your repo and streamlit_app.py as the main file

-In App → Settings → Secrets, add:
+Create a new app, select your repo and streamlit_app.py as the main file In App → Settings → Secrets, add:

-env
-Copy code
 GROQ_API_KEY="your_groq_key_here"

 Deploy and share the URL 🎉

 👨‍💻 Contributors

 Thejas Babu R – Developer

-(Add more names if working as a team)

 🧭 Future Enhancements

 🧩 Skill-based matching using embeddings

 📈 Analytics: charts for score distribution